singh-riya/singh-riya/README.md

 ### Hola wanderer 👋

-I am a final year engineering student with major in computer science.
+I am a computer science engineer.
 Skilled in `JavaScript`, `ReactJS` and `CSS3`.

 - 🔭 I’m currently learning in more-depth about react-redux!